mmm/mmm.github.com/source/_posts/2015-10-13-docker-cdh.markdown

 ## Tips and Gotchas

-- The docker image `svds/cdh` is quite large.
+- The docker image `svds/cdh` is quite large (2GB).
 I like to do a separate `docker pull` from any `docker run` commands just to isolate the download.
   In fact, I recommend pinning the cdh version for the same reason... so `docker pull svds/cdh:5.4.0` for instance, then refer to it that way throughout `docker run -d --name=mycdh svds/cdh:5.4.0` and that'll insure you're not littering your laptop's filesystem with docker layers from multiple cdh versions.
 The bare `svds/cdh` (equiv to `svds/cdh:latest`) floats with the most recent cloudera versions

 - I'm using a CDH container here... but there's an HDP one on the way as well.
   Keep an eye out for it on [svds's dockerhub page](`hub.docker.com/u/svds`)